 Building a cybersecurity culture for your business

 You can’t communicate in the modern world without technology, so how can you ensure your business doesn’t fall victim to hackers?
-Professor Kamal Bechkoum, Head of the University of Gloucestershire’s School of Business and Technology guest blogs for More Fire PR on how having an effective cybersecurity culture within your organisation is vital.
+Professor Kamal Bechkoum, Head of the University of Gloucestershire’s School of Computing and Engineering, guest blogs for More Fire PR on how having an effective cybersecurity culture within your organisation is vital.

 Many organisations don’t see cybersecurity as a serious issue and fail to take a pro-active approach to serious online threats, he adds.
 In 2018 the average cost of cybercrime in the UK is ranging from £894 for microbusinesses up to £8,180 for SMEs, and around £9,260 for large companies.